Calen Bullock: Early life

 Bullock was born on April 30, 2003, in Pasadena, California.
 He attended and played high school football for John Muir High School in Pasadena, playing defensive back and wide receiver.
 He committed to USC to play college football.

 College career

 Bullock entered his true freshman season at USC in 2021 as a starter for the opening game due to starter Isaiah Pola-Mao testing positive for COVID-19.
 Overall he started six of 12 games recording 39 tackles and two interceptions.
 Bullock was named first-team All-Pac-12 in 2023 after recorded 42 tackles, seven pass deflections, and two interceptions.
 He declared for the 2024 NFL draft following the season.

 Professional career

-Bullock was selected by the Houston Texans in the third round, 78th overall, in the 2024 NFL draft.
-Bullock recorded an interception in his NFL debut in Week 1 against the Colts.
-He was named to the PFWA All-Rookie Team.
+Pre-draft

+NFL draft analyst Lance Zierlein projected Bullock would be selected in the third or fourth round in the 2024 NFL draft.
+Following the pre-draft process, NFL.com analyst Bucky Brooks ranked Bullock the third-best prospect amongst all safeties in the draft.
+Pro Football Focus had him ranked as the fourth-best safety prospect (81st overall) available in the draft.
+NFL analyst Daniel Jeremiah had Bullock ranked as the seventh-best safety prospect (98th overall) in the draft.
+Scouts Inc. had him listed as the fifth-best safety (104th overall) on their official big board.